Sangagiri: Population

 According to the 2011 census, Sangagiri had a population of 29,467.
 Male constitute 52% of the population and female 48%.
-Sankari has an average literacy rate of 68%, higher than the national average of 59.5%: Male literacy is 75%, and female literacy is 60%.
-In Sankari, 10% of the population is under 6 years of age.
+Sangagiri has an average literacy rate of 68%, higher than the national average of 59.5%: Male literacy is 75%, and female literacy is 60%.
+In Sangagiri, 10% of the population is under 6 years of age.
 40% percent of the people are engaged in agriculture, the remaining are lorry proprietors.

 Religion

 Kongu Vellalar Gounder and Vanniar castes are the majority population in Sangagiri.
+The town also has a diverse religious population, including Hindus, Muslims, and Christians.